Go to content

 FOCUS ON THE SECURITY OF SOCIETY AND ON CHILDREN AND YOUNG PEOPLE

-In a changing environment, it is important that the authorities give consideration to guaranteeing the continuity of key societal functions, the handling of disturbances such as cyberthreats, security of supply, and emergency preparedness.
-National co-operation models are in place in all the Nordic countries for how stakeholders share and analyse security-related information, as well as for how they plan, practise, and act together.
-The COVID-19 pandemic taught us how important it is that all sectors of society act in crisis situations in order to safeguard civic resilience, participation, and recovery.
-The stability of Finnish society is based on its operational model for overall security, i.e. the ability to maintain society’s vital functions whatever the circumstances, which requires flexible co-operation between the authorities.
-Finland is prepared share with other countries its know-how and the lessons it has learnt regarding general security and general defence.
+The COVID-19 pandemic showed us how important it is that all sectors of society are able to safeguard civic resilience, participation and recovery during a crisis.
+The stability of Finnish society is based on its operational model for comprehensive security – the ability to maintain society’s vital functions whatever the circumstances – which requires flexible cooperation between the authorities.
+Finland is prepared share with other countries its know-how and lessons learnt regarding comprehensive security and comprehensive defence.

-Measures at the national level need to be supplemented with Nordic co-operation.
+Measures at the national level need to be supplemented with Nordic cooperation.
 During the presidency, efforts relating to preparedness and resilience will be pursued within the various sectors of the Nordic Council of Ministers.
-These efforts include skills development, foundation studies, research, and progress towards joint preparedness, such as in the form of risk mapping.
-Finland stresses the importance of a clear overall picture to improve preparedness and develop co-operation.
-The efforts within the Nordic Council of Ministers help to make the Nordic Region as strong, prepared, and resilient as possible.
+These efforts include skills development, foundation studies, research and progress towards joint preparedness, such as in the form of risk mapping.
+Finland stresses the importance of a clear overall picture to improve preparedness and develop cooperation.
+The efforts within the Nordic Council of Ministers help to make the Nordic Region as strong, prepared and resilient as possible.

 _børn.png

-The focus of Finland's and Åland's presidency is on the security of society, inherent preparedness and resilience, and children and young people.
+The focus of Finland's and Åland's presidency is on the security of society, inherent preparedness and resilience, and children and young people.ung people.

 Billede1.jpg